helium/HIP/0111-mobile-data-utility-benchmark.md

 This applies to the whole system from the date of implementation.
 This is not tied to the time a Radio/AP was installed.

 Example:
-HIP is implimented May 1st.
-All Radios/APs meeting the benchmark would receive a 2.5x boost to CPs during the 30 epochs in May.
-During the next 30 epochs (June), qulaifying Radios/APs would receives a 5x boost, etc.
+If this HIP is implemented May 1st, all Radios/APs meeting the benchmark would receive a 2.5x boost to CPs during the 30 epochs in May.
+During the next 30 epochs (June), qualifying Radios/APs would receives a 5x boost, etc.

 #### 3. Benchmark Exemption